shreyas-desai/Adventure-Project/README.md

 ```

 #### 5. `Directions` verb
 In this extension, directions are working as verbs.
 Player can navigate by entering directions directly.
-If player enters only direction it was giving error as go verb wasn't added but after addition of this verb player can go to any direction by only typing directions.
+Previosuly,If player enters only direction it was giving error as "go" verb wasn't added but after addition of this verb player can go to any direction by simply typing directions.
 ##### Usage
 ```
 $  python .\adventure.py .\danger.map